phguo/phguo.github.io/README.md

 # Penghui Guo
-College of Economics and Management, Nanjing University of Aeronautics and Astronautics
+College of Economics and Management
+Nanjing University of Aeronautics and Astronautics